CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 * Launch the Bot Framework Emulator (note we are using the v4 Emulator).
 * Select "Open bot" on the Welcome page and navigate to the file ending in ".bot" in the root of your project.
 You'll be asked to enter your `botSecret`.
 * Now, you should be able to click the message tab (on the left menu) and 'development' listed under "ENDPOINT."
-You should also see a 'production' endpoint listed, which we'll discuss next.
 * You should now be able to converse with the bot.
 * Type "hello", and the bot will respond with "Hello World" to every message.
 * You can select "Start Over" to clear the conversation history.